-Everglades National Park houses one of the best preserved relics of the Cold War in Florida.
-An historic Nike Hercules Missile Site, called Alpha Battery or HM-69, remains virtually the same as it was when official use of the site was terminated in 1979.
+Everglades National Park houses one of the best preserved relics of the Cold War in Florida, a historic Nike Hercules missile site called "Alpha Battery" or "HM69".

-An Historic Site
+A Historic Site